Parkinson's and mental health

 What mental health issues can people with Parkinson’s face?

-Alongside the physical symptoms of Parkinson's, such as tremor and muscle stiffness, people with the condition can also experience a number of non-physical symptoms.
+Alongside the motor symptoms of Parkinson's, such as tremor and muscle stiffness, people with the condition can also experience a number of non-motor symptoms.
 These range from depression and anxiety to hallucinations, memory problems and dementia.

 Anxiety and depression can be triggered by the stress of receiving a diagnosis like Parkinson's.
 But they can also be triggered by physical changes in the brain caused by the condition itself.